Page Reviewed / Updated - Jun. 2017

 Many local organizations or the local chapters of national organizations undertake home modification or improvement projects on a volunteer basis on behalf of local, elderly residents and persons with disabilities.

-Some groups have a formal application process for their community building projects and others may undertake projects on a less formal or by-request basis.
-One should contact the following types of local organizations; even if these organizations have not done such projects previously, they often might do so when requested.
+Some groups have a formal application process for their community building projects, while others may undertake projects on a less formal or by-request basis.
+One should contact the following types of local organizations to seek assistance.
+Even if these organizations have not done home modification / improvement projects previously, they often might do so if requested.

-After participating in a community building project, many organizations will post information about the project on their websites and Facebook pages.
+After participating in a community building project, many organizations will post information about the project on their website and social media pages, such as Facebook.
 This information can be helpful in identifying local resources that have done volunteer home improvement projects in the past.
 Try performing a web search containing the phrase "community building project" and your "city and state".
 For example:

 “Community building project” AND “Salt Lake City, Utah”